British grandma is first in world to get Pfizer vaccine outside trial

 Keenan, known as Maggie to her friends, is a former jewellery shop assistant who only retired four years ago.
 She has a daughter, a son and four grandchildren.

-Video footage shows her wearing a medical mask along with a blue t-shirt and cardigan while she receives the shot from nurse May Parsons.
+Video footage showed her wearing a light blue mask, a grey cardigan along with a blue t-shirt with a penguin in snow and the message “Merry Christmas” as she received the shot in her left arm from nurse May Parsons.

-Parsons, who has worked in Britain’s National Health Service for 24 years, said the last few months had been tough on everyone but it felt like there was now light at the end of the tunnel.
+Parsons, one of many thousands of people from around the world employed in Britain’s National Health Service (NHS), where she has worked for 24 years, said the last few months had been tough, but there was now light at the end of the tunnel.

-Britain is the worst-hit European country from COVID-19, with over 61,000 deaths, but Prime Minister Boris Johnson hopes to turn the tide against the disease by rolling out the Pfizer/BioNTech vaccine before the United States or European Union.
+Britain is the worst-hit European country from COVID-19, with over 61,000 deaths.
+Prime Minister Boris Johnson hopes to turn the tide against the disease by rolling out the Pfizer/BioNTech vaccine before the United States or European Union.

 Britain has ordered 40 million doses of the Pfizer/BioNTech shot.
 As each person requires two doses, that is enough to vaccinate 20 million people in the country of 67 million.